AryAgarwal/yt-classifier/README.md

 Model was not giving accurate results so decided to create a custom dataset using the Youtube API to fetch videos and their transciptions.
 However, that feature is not currently working.

 In the colab notebook, I have fine-tuned the model using a dataset from kaggle.
 But the dataset is not very helpful so predictions could still be more accurate.

+To run the project, run index.html on a live server and keep the backend running by typing python main.py